- About the Auto-Pause Feature

-- If you choose to reload material, you can hit the "Resume" button on your printer.
-If there is enough material loaded to finish the print, the printer will resume printing.
-If there is not, the printer will prompt you to go back or enable the auto pause feature again.
+- If you choose to reload material and continue with the print, you can select the Resume option on your printer’s touchscreen.
+If there is enough material loaded to finish the print, the printer will resume printing; otherwise the printer will prompt you to go back or to enable the Auto-Pause feature again.

-Anytime your printer resumes from any pause, it will check to make sure you have enough material.
+Any time your printer resumes from a pause, it will check whether you have enough material to continue printing.

-- If your printer determines that you still do not have enough material to complete the print, you will be prompted with a warning and presented with the options to continue the print anyways or go back to reload.
+- If your printer determines that you still do not have enough material to complete the print, you will be prompted with a warning and presented with the options to continue the print anyway or to go back to reload.

 - If your printer determines that you have no material loaded, you will be prompted with the following screen.